-- Subject CD meetings focused to discuss student progress.
-Strategies shared in CD meetings to ensure PP/SEND students make expected progress. - Targetted CPD has led to most teachers having a better understanding of strong starts and ends to lessons which is steadily improving the quality of teaching and outcomes for PP students - Homework is now an integral part of the students learning journey at BBEC.
+- Teachers identify their PP students through 'Progress Conversations' and adapt intervention plans to build on progress for the students. - Subject CD meetings focused to discuss student progress.
+Strategies shared in CD meetings to ensure PP/SEND students make expected progress. - Targeted CPD has led to most teachers having a better understanding of strong starts and ends to lessons which is steadily improving the quality of teaching and outcomes for PP students - Homework is now an integral part of the expectations for students learning journey at BBEC.
 At the start of the academic year 2022 only 10% of PP students engaged in home learning tasks.
-This has now gone up to 18% of PP students engaging in home learning activities.
+Academic year 2023-24 has now gone up to 25% of PP students engaging in home learning activities.